colomafarre/colomafarre.github.io/_posts/2019-02-21-homeschooling.md

 <a href="/img/homeschool/20190214_165304.JPG"> <img border="0" src= "/img/homeschool/20190214_165304.JPG" width="200"></a>

 After nap we have a **snack** and go out in our front yard for **outdoor free play**.
-We hang the hammock, they play in the sand, built casltes with stick, etc. Normally the neighbor kids would join the fun too.
+We hang the hammock, they play in the sand, build sand-casltes with sticks, etc. Normally the neighbor kids join in on the fun too.

-Ones Joe is done with work, around 6 pm, I start getting dinner ready, we eat together, than bath (every other day now...), pj's, teeth, nurse to sleep for Galileo and stories for Ramona.
+Once Joe is done with work, around 6 pm, I start getting dinner ready, we eat together, then bathe (every other day now...), pj's, teeth, nurse to sleep for Galileo and stories for Ramona.

 After writting all this I realized that **we spend most of the day outside** and I love it!
 The temperature is great right now to be outside most of the time without being too hot or too cold, which is so nice.
 This rhythm may change and will get reajusted with time for sure, but for now that is what works for us.

-I have organized our homeschooling days thinking about Ramona's needs and **following the Waldorf philosophy**, inspired buy the time I worked at Morning Meadow Waldorf Preeschool and Kindergarten, and with the help of the awesome seasonl guides by  <a href="https://www.wholefamilyrhythms.com/product/full-year-guide/" target="_blank">Whole Family Rhythms</a>.
+I have organized our homeschooling days thinking about Ramona's needs and **following the Waldorf philosophy**, inspired by the time I worked at Morning Meadow Waldorf Preeschool and Kindergarten, and with the help of the awesome seasonal guides by  <a href="https://www.wholefamilyrhythms.com/product/full-year-guide/" target="_blank">Whole Family Rhythms</a>.
 Even though we don't have everything we would like here (no oven to bake bread, no good watercolor paper, etc) we do what we can with what we have!
 And I feel like it is working!
 Ramona is learning so much just being outside, observing nature, asking so many questions and creating and imagining her own little world!
 It is fantastic and I am so happy to be able to walk with her through this journey.

-How does these sound to you?
-Would you homeschool your kids?
+How does this sound to you?
+Would you like to homeschool your kids?
 What other activities should we add to our list?